tonethar/IGME-230-Fall-2019/projects/project-2.md

 ### F. Media
 1. **A *custom font*** is utilized for the site - see https://fonts.google.com
 2. the dimensions of all image files must be *optimized*:
-    - this means they are in the proper format and are no larger than necessary
+    - this means they are in the proper web-friendly file format and are no larger than necessary
-    - the image files must be saved in a web friendly format and then compressed to save file size
     - jpegs and pngs should be no larger that 50kB (and can often be much smaller)

 ### G. Code Conventions